TplusA/Streamplayer/README.md

 meta data changes during playback (as is frequently the case with many internet radio stations), a <tt>de.tahifi.Streamplayer.Playback.MetaDataChanged</tt>
 signal containing all meta data is sent again.

+The signal is also emitted in pause state so that any changes in meta data information sent from some internet radio station can be displayed even in pause mode.

 > **Note:** Cover art (pictures showing the album cover or optical medium) is
 >     _not_ handled directly by _streamplayer_ since this is a topic complex